List of Child's Play characters: Andy Barclay

-(played by Alex Vincent, Justin Whalin and Gabriel Bateman) - The original protagonist is constantly pursued by Chucky so he could transfer his soul into the boy's body, as well as successfully frame him for the murders.
-He appears in the first three films, Child's Play (1988), Child's Play 2 (1990), Child's Play 3 (1991), he is mentioned in a newspaper article in Bride of Chucky (1998), referenced by Chucky in Seed of Chucky (2004), cameos in Curse of Chucky (2013), a main character in Cult of Chucky (2017) and a recurring character in the TV series Chucky (2021).
+(played by Alex Vincent and Justin Whalin) - The original protagonist is constantly pursued by Chucky so he could transfer his soul into the boy's body, as well as successfully frame him for the murders.
+He appears in there first three films, as well as Curse of Chucky, Cult of Chucky, and the Chucky TV series.

 Angela

 (played by Marina Stephenson Ker) - A paranoid schizophrenic mental patient.
 Angela, formerly homeless, now believes that she is dead.
 She has formed a strong bond with Claire.
 During Nica's first therapy session with the group, Angela tells her Chucky called her and said that Alice was "not okay".
 Later, Angela is killed by Chucky for believing he was an audio and visual hallucination.
 Appears in Cult of Chucky.

 Alice Pierce

-(played by Summer Howell) - Nica's niece.
+(played by Summer H. Howell) - Nica's niece.
 Alice comes to visit Nica after the death of Sarah.
 Alice is manipulated by Chucky and used as his pawn like Andy Barclay was in the original installment.
 After the death of her family, Alice is sent to live with her paternal grandmother and finds Chucky waiting for her.
 Chucky attempts to pass his soul into Alice's body.
 It is unclear if Chucky was successful as Alice's grandmother is shown sitting up with a plastic bag over her head, slowly dying.

 In the next film, Alice learns she has been put under the guardianship of Chucky's girlfriend, Tiffany Valentine, who tells Nica that Alice died.
 Later in the film, it is revealed that Chucky was able to possess Alice but she "died" after one of Chucky's intended victims fought back.
 At the film's conclusion, Tiffany shows some remorse over Alice's death.
 Alice Pierce appears in Curse of Chucky and Cult of Chucky.